cviviers/graph-physics/README.md

 ### DGL

 You will need to install DGL.
-You can find information on how to set it up for your environement (here)[https://www.dgl.ai/pages/start.html].
+You can find information on how to set it up for your environnement [here](https://www.dgl.ai/pages/start.html).

-In the case of a google colab, you canu se:
+In the case of a google colab, you can use:
 ```
 pip install  dgl -f https://data.dgl.ai/wheels/torch-2.4/cu124/repo.html
 ```